ramiz-123/Movie-search-application-using-Flutter/README.md

 Step 4: Create the Homepage

 Design your homepage to display the top-rated movies.
-Create a models folder and define a Movie class to represent movie data
+Create a models folder and define a Movie class to represent movie data Now, create the homepage with a list of top-rated movies: